isaaclau888/tamagotchi/README.md

 ## How I made it?
 I used Fusion 360 to make the case and buttons, Arduino IDE for the code part and last but not least, the T-QT Pro and the LiPo battery.
-Short description of what your project is!
-Highlight what makes it unique